Story

 December 1997 | Volume 48, Issue 8

 Until the spectacular events of late October, however, the stock market has been doing little fluctuating.
-Mostly it has just gone up and up and up.
-After all, I was just into my twenties when the Dow Jones industrial average first hit a thousand, and I was over forty when it finally reached two thousand.
+Mostly, it has just gone up and up and up.
+After all, I was just into my 20s when the Dow Jones industrial average first hit a thousand, and I was over forty when it finally reached 2000.
 Only a decade later it soared, seemingly effortlessly, past eight thousand.

 The explanations, of course, have been endless, for that is what today’s financial reporters, like those in Morgan’s day, are paid to do.
 The American economy is in better shape than it has been in a long time.
 The computer and globalization are opening vast new opportunities for productive investment.
 The baby boomers, in their peak earning years and increasingly past their peak child-rearing expenses, are pouring money into stocks and mutual funds to provide for retirement.
 And so the market keeps rising and rising.